Hans-Jürgen Sasse

-Hans-Jürgen Sasse (April 30, 1943 in Berlin – January 14, 2015) was a German linguist.
+Hans-Jürgen Sasse (30 April 1943 in Berlin – 14 January 2015) was a German linguist.

 Life

-Sasse studied linguistics, Indo-European, Semitics and Balkanology in Berlin, Thessaloniki and Munich.
-He was awarded a Ph.D. in 1970 in Munich by the department of Semitic languages for his dissertation Linguistische Analyse des arabischen Dialekts der Mhallamiye in der Provinz Mardin (Südosttürkei).
-From 1972 to 1977 he was research assistant at the Institut für Allgemeine und Indogermanische Sprachwissenschaft (Institute for General and Indo-European Linguistics) in Munich.
-In 1975, he received his habilitation with the book Die Morphophonologie des Galab-Verbs and in 1977 he was made a professor.
+Sasse studied linguistics, Indo-European, Semitics and Balkanology at the Free University of Berlin, the Aristotle University of Thessaloniki and LMU Munich.
+He was awarded a Ph.D. in 1970 at LMU Munich by the Department of Semitic Languages for his dissertation Linguistische Analyse des arabischen Dialekts der Mhallamiye in der Provinz Mardin (Südosttürkei).
+From 1972 to 1977, he was a research assistant at the Institut für Allgemeine und Indogermanische Sprachwissenschaft (Institute for General and Indo-European Linguistics) at LMU Munich.
+In 1975, he received his habilitation with the book Die Morphophonologie des Galab-Verbs, and became professor in 1977.
 In 1987, he became chair of general and comparative linguistics at the University of Cologne.
-Sasse retired in the Winter Semester 2008/2009.
+Sasse retired in the winter semester 2008/2009.

 Sasse was cofounder of the "Documentation of Endangered Languages" (DOBES) initiative of the Volkswagen Foundation.
-In 2001, he was elected a full member of the North Rhine Westphalia Academy of Sciences, Humanities, and the Arts.
+In 2001, he was elected a full member of the North Rhine-Westphalian Academy of Sciences, Humanities and the Arts.
 His obituary cites him as a "pioneer of modern language documentation, [and] master in language documentation and linguistic theory".